Astronomy Essentials

 Pastel banded planet with rings and 3 labeled dots which are moons.

-View at EarthSky Community Photos. | Sona Shahani Shukla in New Delhi, India, captured this photo of Saturn and its moons on August 15, 2021.
-Sona wrote: “This is probably a decent Saturn for this season, post Saturn’s opposition which was on 2nd August.
+View at EarthSky Community Photos. | Sona Shahani Shukla in New Delhi, India, captured this photo of Saturn and its moons in August 2021.
+Sona wrote: “This is post Saturn’s opposition which was on 2nd August.
 Still the planet remains as stunning as always!
 It’s cool to be able to get a few moons around Saturn, here I managed to get Enceladus, the 6th-largest moon of Saturn.
-It is about 500 kilometers (310 miles) in diameter, about a tenth of that of Saturn’s largest moon, Titan.
+It is about 500 kilometers (310 miles) in diameter, about a 10th of that of Saturn’s largest moon, Titan.
 Enceladus is mostly covered by fresh, clean ice, making it one of the most reflective bodies of the solar system.
 Also seen are Tethys and Dione.”
 Thank you, Sona!

 It’s cool to be able to get a few moons around Saturn, here I managed to get Enceladus, the 6th-largest moon of Saturn.
 It is about 500 kilometers in diameter, about a tenth of that of Saturn’s largest moon, Titan.
 Enceladus is mostly covered by fresh, clean ice, making it one of the most reflective bodies of the solar system.